-The BBC has launched a public consultation on age-related TV licence policy
+The BBC's public consultation on age-related TV licence policy ends on 12th February

 We’re consulting on what we should do from 2020 about free TV licences for people over 75.

 Today people over 75 are entitled to receive a free TV licence, but UK Government funding for this concession is coming to an end in 2020.
 We want to know your views about what we should do in the future.

 Please read this consultation document before responding.
 This sets out possible options for the future along with some specific questions to help you respond.
 You may also want to read the accompanying equality impact assessment.